revforyou/Content_Moderation_System/README.md

 ## Smart AI-Based Content Moderation System

 #### Value Proposition
 Content moderation is a critical requirement for businesses that operate online platforms such as social media platforms, e-commerce marketplaces, discussion forums, and video-sharing platforms.
-These businesses rely on ensuring that harmful, offensive, or illegal content is not published, thereby maintaining compliance with policies, protecting users, and preventing reputational damage.
-Our customer for this ML system is Finstagram.
+These businesses ensure that harmful, offensive, or illegal content is not published, thereby maintaining compliance with policies, protecting users, and preventing reputational damage.

 #### Current Status Quo (Non-ML Solution)
 Many companies still rely on manual moderation teams or rule-based automated filters to monitor and flag inappropriate content.
 However, these approaches face several challenges: